 Your kitten will need two sets of vaccinations to get them started - their first set at nine weeks old and a second booster set at three months old.
 After this, kittens and cats usually need 'booster' vaccinations once a year.

 Until your kitten is fully vaccinated (and neutered), you should keep him or her inside.

 - Cat flu (feline herpes virus and feline calicivirus)

 Your vet can advise which vaccinations your cat or kitten will need to help protect them from infectious diseases.
 When you get your kitten, one of the first things you should do is register them with a local vet, who will be able to carry out the vaccinations your kitten needs.

 Prices can vary from practice to practice and costs will depend on which vaccinations your cat or kitten receives.
 Speak to your vet to see if they offer a health care plan for your pet.
 These allow you to spread the cost of preventative veterinary treatment, such as regular health checks, annual vaccinations and flea and worm treatments.
 We might be able to help with vet costs if you meet our eligibility criteria.

 How long are vaccinations effective for?

 Some vaccines are given as booster injections every year.
-Your vet will provide you with a vaccination record which you will need to keep safe.
+Your vet will give you a vaccination record, which you'll need to keep safe.

 What if I adopted my kitten - will they be vaccinated?